bradfrost/atomic-design/chapter-1.md

 [Ed]: # (I tend to remove etc. (and e.g. and i.e.) from main narrative text.
 Often authors aren't really sure what they'd actually include behind an etc. and readers are often none the wiser as well.
 Such abbreviations can trip readers up, and at the very least interrupt the flow of reading.
 Sometimes I'll replace etc. with and so on, depending on the context.
 These abbreviations are useful, however, in lists and tables.)

-{% include figure.html src="../images/content/chrome-webpage.png" caption="Chrome browser displaying ‘This webpage is not available’ message" %}
+{% include figure.html src="../images/content/chrome-webpage.png" caption="Chrome browser displaying ‘This webpage is not available’ message." %}

 The page was—and continues to be—a very visible and helpful metaphor for the users of the web.
 It also has a profound influence on how web experiences are created.